 Languages and codes

 How the consumer names their problem rarely matches the brand's copy.
-That distance is what costs money in performance.
+In Spanish-language markets, that gap multiplies—and it's what quietly burns performance budget.

 Native vocabulary